 The Bankruptcy Court granted the relief requested in the TCEH Cash Collateral Motion on an interim basis on May 2, 2014 [D.I.
 324], and on a final basis, over those objections that were not resolved by the Debtors, on June 6, 2014 [D.I.
 855] (as amended, the "TCEH Cash Collateral Final Order"), but sustained the objections with respect to the waiver of the TCEH Debtors' right to surcharge the Prepetition First Lien Creditors' collateral under section 506(c) of the Bankruptcy Code.
 An effort by the TCEH Debtors to assert a 506(c) claim does, however, remain an event of default under the TCEH Cash Collateral Final Order.
-Additionally, on September 11, 2015, the Bankruptcy Court entered an order amending certain terms of the TCEH Cash Collateral Final Order in connection with the Plan Support Agreement [D.I.
+Additionally, on September 11, 2015, the Bankruptcy Court entered an order amending certain terms of the TCEH Cash Collateral Final Order in connection with the Original Plan Support Agreement [D.I.
 5923], pursuant to which the TCEH Debtors waived the right to surcharge the Prepetition First Lien Creditors' collateral under section 506(c).

-As amended pursuant to that certain order amending certain terms of the TCEH Cash Collateral Final Order in connection with the Plan Support Agreement [D.I.
-5923], the TCEH Cash Collateral Final Order expires on the earliest to occur of (i) the expiration of the Remedies Notice Period (as defined in the TCEH Cash Collateral Final Order), (ii) the Effective Date or consummation of an Alternative Restructuring, or (iii) 60 calendar days after the earlier of (A) the Plan Support Termination Date or (B) the Agreement Termination Date (as defined in the Plan Support Agreement) as to any of the TCEH Debtors or as to the Consenting TCEH First Lien Creditors (as defined in the Plan Support Agreement).
-As a result, as of the date hereof, the TCEH Cash Collateral Final Order is scheduled to expire within 60 calendar days of May 1, 2016, as may be further extended.
+As amended pursuant to that certain order amending certain terms of the TCEH Cash Collateral Final Order in connection with the Original Plan Support Agreement [D.I.
+5923], the TCEH Cash Collateral Final Order expires on the earliest to occur of (i) the expiration of the Remedies Notice Period (as defined in the TCEH Cash Collateral Final Order), (ii) the Effective Date or consummation of an Alternative Restructuring, or (iii) 60 calendar days after the earlier of (A) the Plan Support Termination Date or (B) the Agreement Termination Date (as defined in the Original Plan Support Agreement) as to any of the TCEH Debtors or as to the Consenting TCEH First Lien Creditors (as defined in the Original Plan Support Agreement).
+Based on these provisions, the TCEH Cash Collateral Final Order would have expired within 60 calendar days of May 1, 2016, but has since been extended to September 30, 2016.